fandomas/Twitter-Data-Miner/README.md

 # Twitter-Data-Miner
-A twitter data miner - Connects with api and make a networkx-based Directed graph, draw, and then saves the graph
+A twitter friendship data miner - Connects with api (oauth) and make a networkx-based Directed graph, draw, and then saves the graph

 Required
 networkx